 Face masks containing clay as one of the ingredients, work great to soak up excess oil, reducing shine for several days.

-Look for ingredients like aloe vera and
+Look for ingredients like aloe vera and honey, these get rid of excess oil without making the skin dry.

 13. If You Are Suffering From Acne, Use Over The Counter Medication